komfiGolabi/Explore-Ethiopia/README.md

  * Navbar Menu was taken from Whiskey Drop Project from Code Institute with Bootstrap, but I simplified it and added my own styling with CSS.
  * Used Bootstrap for the responsive structure in whole project.
  * [footer taken from Bootstrap](https://getbootstrap.com/docs/4.6/examples/sticky-footer/)
- * [quiz](https://code-boxx.com/simple-javascript-quiz/) and help from my mentor Antonio Rodriquez I used the structure of the code, I changed it for my needs and styled it to match the page.
+ * [quiz](https://code-boxx.com/simple-javascript-quiz/), the code seemed overly complicated in the website, so with help of my mentor Antonio Rodriguez, I rewrote the code, so the effect would be the same, but with my understanding of Javascript and with simplified code.
  * Booking form was taken from the Bootstrap component section and modified for the project.
  [Form- form control](https://getbootstrap.com/docs/4.6/components/forms/)